asifakonjee/unijoy-openbangla/README.md

 ![Keyboard Bongo Lipi](https://github.com/Tarek-Hasan/Keyboard-Layouts-for-Avro/assets/27731012/84c78d68-5aa5-4b7c-a7b9-2617ec115bc0)

-Bongo Lipi is a keyboard layout based on [UniJoy](https://ekushey.org/keyboard-layout/ekusheyr-shadhinota-unijoy-layout/), a Bijoy-compatible keyboard layout developed by Ekushey Team.
+Bongo Lipi is a keyboard layout based on [UniJoy](https://ekushey.org/keyboard-layout/ekusheyr-shadhinota-unijoy-layout/), developed by Ekushey Team.
 It also heavily inspired by [Otobi Keyboard](https://github.com/OtobiCorp/Otobi_for_Windows_and_Linux).
 Bongo Lipi is designed to be more modern and easy to use.
 It also includes commonly used Historic signs and symbols.

 In this repo I only provided method to use with Avro.
 You are welcome to make port to any input method software but always give credits to respective parties.